Welcome to Well Connected Communities

 For many years, health programs have focused on changing individuals’ behaviors through education.
 While education is essential, it is unlikely to drive community- or institution-level change.
 Systems change is about addressing the root causes of issues, which are often stubborn and woven throughout networks of people, organizations, governments, and historical causes and effects.
 It is a process designed to intentionally examine and alter relationships, resources, environments and policies that cause an organization or an institution to behave in a particular way.
 Big and sustainable impacts can be made by changing laws or by reshaping physical landscapes.
 Well Connected Communities is using policy, systems and environmental, or PSE, change approaches to go beyond programming and address the conditions that can put life-long health and well-being within everyone’s reach.

-The Well Connected Communities Initiative is focused on supporting health equity by developing and supporting policy, systems and environmental (PSE) change in communities and throughout the Cooperative Extension System.
+Wave Two of the Well Connected Communities Initiative is focused on supporting health equity by developing and supporting policy, systems and environmental (PSE) change in communities and throughout the Cooperative Extension System.

 Where We Are Working